 This isn't about being a premium health store.
 It's about being the place where people come for quality products they can trust — and stay for everything else, because the value and transparency are better than what they're getting now.

-90% lower overhead than traditional retail.
-We pass every dollar of that back to the customer.
+Dramatically lower overhead than traditional retail — and every dollar of savings goes back to customers and producers.

 Farmthru is based on the French "Drive" model — Chronodrive pioneered grocery drive-thru collection and now commands 32.7% market share in France.
 The concept: small-format urban warehouse hubs (3,000–10,000 sq ft) replace expensive retail storefronts.
 No aisles to staff, no shelf displays to maintain, no prime retail rent.